2015–2016 Spanish government formation

-Attempts to form a government in Spain followed the inconclusive Spanish general election of 20 December 2015, which failed to deliver an overall majority for any political party.
+After the Spanish general election of 20 December 2015 failed to deliver an overall majority for any political party, extensive negotiations ensued to form a government in the country.
 As a result, the previous People's Party (PP) cabinet headed by Mariano Rajoy was forced to remain in a caretaker capacity for 314 days until the next government could be sworn in.

 After a series of inconclusive inter-party negotiations, leader of the Spanish Socialist Workers' Party (PSOE) Pedro Sánchez tried and failed to pass an investiture vote on 2–4 March.
 Subsequently, a political impasse set in as King Felipe VI could not find a new candidate to nominate with sufficient parliamentary support.
 As a result, a snap election was held on 26 June.
 The second election also proved inconclusive, and a failed investiture attempt by Rajoy on 31 August raised the prospect of a third election.

 On 1 October, a party rebellion resulted in Sánchez being ousted as leader of the PSOE and the latter voting to allow the formation of a PP minority government.
 This materialized on 29 October when the PSOE abstained in Rajoy's second investiture bid, thus ending the political deadlock.

 Legal provisions

-The procedure for government formation in Spain was outlined in Article 99 of the 1978 Constitution:
+The Spanish Constitution of 1978 outlined the procedure for government formation, which started with the monarch summoning representatives of the various political groups in the Congress of Deputies to a round of talks or consultations, after which a candidate was to be nominated through the President of the Congress to attempt investiture as prime minister.